Eminem: Family and relationships

 Eminem was married twice to Kimberly Anne Scott, whom he met in high school.
-Scott and her twin sister had run away from home; they moved in with Eminem and his mother when he was 15, and he began an on-and-off relationship with Scott on January 14, 1991.
-Their daughter, Hailie Jade, who is Mathers's only biological child, was born on December 25, 1995, and became a social media influencer who focuses on fashion and beauty.
+Scott and her twin sister Dawn had run away from home; they moved in with Eminem and his mother when he was 15, and he began an on-and-off relationship with Scott on January 14, 1991.
+Their daughter, Hailie Jade, who is Mathers's only biological child, was born on December 25, 1995, and later became a social media influencer.
 Eminem legally adopted and was given custody of his former sister-in-law's daughter, Alaina Marie, as well as Scott's child from another father, Stevie Laine.
 He also raised his younger half-brother Nathan.
-Through his daughter Hailie and her husband Evan McClintock, Eminem has one grandson (b.
-2025).
-On October 13, 2025, it was revealed that Eminem's adopted daughter Alaina was expecting her first child with her husband Matt Moeller.

 Mathers and Scott were married on June 14, 1999, and divorced on October 5, 2001.
 He and actress Brittany Murphy (who co-starred with him in 8 Mile) dated in the 2000s.
 In 2002, Eminem discussed being in a relationship with singer Mariah Carey, though she later denied they dated.
-He and Scott briefly remarried on January 14, 2006, filing for divorce almost three months later on April 5.
-They agreed to joint custody of Hailie, with the divorce being finalized on December 19, 2006.
+He and Scott remarried on January 14, 2006, but filed for divorce again on April 5.
+They agreed to joint custody of Hailie and the divorce was finalized on December 19, 2006.
 In early 2010, Eminem denied tabloid reports that he and Scott had renewed their romantic relationship, though his representative confirmed they remained friendly.

-In his 2013 song "Headlights", Eminem reiterated his love for his mother and apologized to her for some of the lyrics from his earlier songs, including "Cleanin' Out My Closet".
+In his 2013 song "Headlights", Eminem reiterated his love for his mother and apologized to her for some of the lyrics in his earlier songs, including "Cleanin' Out My Closet".
 His mother publicly paid tribute to him when he was inducted into the Rock and Roll Hall of Fame in November 2022.
-She died due to complications from lung cancer in December 2024.
+She died of complications from lung cancer in December 2024.